 Located behind Cinco Soles store on the waterfront at Calle 8.
 Enter through Cinco Soles.

+A European/Italian restaurant with a large following.
 Brick oven pizza - excellent!
 Also, every day there are a couple of "specials" that are always fantastic.
 From the sidewalk you can only see the indoor dining area and it looks deserted.
 Be sure to walk all the way back to the courtyard - that's where everyone eats.

 Located on the waterfront between Calle 6 and Calle 8.